Potts model with invisible states on a scale-free network: Results

 \subsection{Region $q>2$}

 In this region, even without the presence of invisible states, the critical behaviour of the system is characterized by the marginal value $\lambda_c (q)$.
 Above this value, only the first order phase transition occurs for the standard Potts model on a scale-free network, while for $\lambda<\lambda_c(q)$ there is only a second order phase transition \cite{Krasnytska13}.
 As in the previous subsection, we start by investigating critical temperature.
-In Fig. \ref{tchighq} we present critical temperature as a function of the number of invisible states $r$ for different values of $\lambda$.
-As well as in the region $q\leq 2$ here for $q>2$ the critical temperature decreases with the increase in both $r$ and $\lambda$.
+In figure~\ref{tchighq} we present critical temperature as a function of the number of invisible states $r$ for different values of $\lambda$.
+The same as in the region $q\leqslant 2$, here for $q>2$ the critical temperature decreases with an increase in both $r$ and $\lambda$.

-Since there are two different regions depending on the value of $\lambda$, we will examine how adding invisible states will affect the critical behaviour in both of these cases.
-In Fig. \ref{fig4} we show the order parameter $m_1$ dependency on the reduced temperature $\tau=T/T_c$ for $q=3$, $r=0,5,15,25,100$ and two values of $\lambda$ presenting regions with different critical behaviour: $\lambda=3.5<\lambda_c(q=3)$ and $\lambda=3.8>\lambda_c(q=3)$.
-Similarly to the case $q\leq2$ described in the previous subsection, we see that the small number of invisible states does not change the order of the phase transition as well as a large number of invisible states leads to the existence of only the first order phase transition.
+Since there are two different regions depending on the value of $\lambda$, we examine how the addition of invisible states will affect the critical behaviour in both of these cases.
+In figure~\ref{fig4} we show the order parameter $m_1$ dependency on the reduced temperature $\tau=T/T_c$ for $q=3$, $r=0,5,15,25,100$ and two values of $\lambda$ presenting the regions with different critical behaviour: $\lambda=3.5<\lambda_c(q=3)$ and $\lambda=3.8>\lambda_c(q=3)$.
+Similarly to the case $q\leqslant2$ described in the previous subsection, we see that the small number of invisible states does not change the order of the phase transition while a large number of invisible states leads to the existence of only the first order phase transition.
 However, in the intermediate region, the situation is different.
-It was shown that the increase of invisible states $r$ in the spin system with the second order phase transition triggers the first order phase transition at a lower temperature.
-In the previous papers, it was assumed that invisible states do not affect the existing first order phase transition \cite{Krasnytska16,Tamura10}.
+It was shown that an increase of invisible states $r$ in the spin system with the second order phase transition triggers the first order phase transition at a lower temperature.
+In the previous papers, it was assumed that invisible states do not affect the existing first order phase transition~\cite{Krasnytska16,Tamura10}.